 online booking for grand river rafting

-A friend who planned our get-together has used Grand River Rafting a few weeks prior, so that’s who we went with.
-Booking online was super easy, and the varying cancellations policies made me feel a little more comfortable with booking.
+A friend who planned our get-together used Grand River Rafting a few weeks prior, so that’s who we went with.
+Booking online was super easy, and the varying cancellation policies made me feel a little more comfortable with booking.
 And seeing how wet this summer has been, being able to get a full refund if you cancel 48 hours before is reassuring.
 Booking a time slot allowed us to see how many other people had already booked during the time we were hoping to go.
 Turns out they can host about 1000 visitors a day on the river!
 Crazy, because the Grand River is so wide and long that we rarely saw other groups.
 Bonus points for the ease of social distancing.

 We grabbed our small friend group of three adults and 5 kids and booked an afternoon of floating down the Grand River, even though I had no idea what that entailed.
 I’ve never done anything like this, nor had my kids, but I was the most novice of the crew.
 Let’s just say I rocked it.
 And I felt like a real rafter by the end of our float.
+The kids in our group ranged from 10 to 15 years old, and I had other friends who went with their 8 years old who used his own raft.

 getting ready to raft